Associate Professor, Graduate Program Director

 NOTE: All communications regarding the application process should be with the Graduate Secretary, Marsha Edington, email@example.com.
 Questions about the program itself can be directed to the Graduate Program Coordinator, Gail Vander Stoep, firstname.lastname@example.org.

 CSUS uses a holistic application review process, meaning all items are reviewed as a package or whole, representing the applicant in toto.
 Strengths can counterbalance weaknesses; unique characteristics or personal contexts or scholarly ideas are considered.
 Applicants have the opportunity to explain weaknesses in the documents submitted.
 No individual item in the application packet automatically disqualifies an applicant, and there are no strict cut-off scores in GRE results or grade point averages (GPAs).
 Rather, we use all the elements to get a more comprehensive understanding of the applicant than relying on a single criterion.

 Domestic and International Students

 Conversations or agreements with potential faculty advisors do not guarantee admission or funding.
 The CSUS Graduate Admissions Committee evaluates all of the required application items before an admissions and funding decision is emailed to the applicant by the Department and forwarded by the Department to the MSU Office of Admissions.
-The MSU Office of Admissions sends the final admissions decision to the applicant.
+The MSU Office of Admissions sends the final admissions decision to the applicant via their applicant portal.

 Applicants sometimes ask us to make a preliminary evaluation of their qualifications for admission.
 We are sorry, but this is not possible.
 We must receive all of the required application items (by the application deadline) before any evaluations by the CSUS Graduate Admissions Committee can take place.
 Please review the information on our website for prospective students before completing and submitting your application.